ioscanner/sms-over-xmpp/doc/configuration.md

 # sms-over-xmpp configuration

+Added support for Teli 07/31/20.
+Just use type of teli provider need to pass in provider config:  token  api-id-from-portal

 sms-over-xmpp is configured by a collection of text files in a common configuration directory.
 The configuration directory must contain at least three files: